 Methodology (Real-World, Verified)

-We test AI tools against real SMB workflows: the tasks a 20-person business actually uses AI for, not enterprise demos.
-Pricing is verified at the vendor's published rates, with AUD or other local-currency conversions noted where relevant.
+We score AI tools against real SMB workflows using named vendor documentation, pricing pages, and independent sources, not enterprise demos.
+Pricing is verified at the vendor's published rates, with AUD conversions noted where relevant.
 Compliance notes reference the legislation and regulatory guidance relevant to each article's region.
-Tools are assessed for suitability by a business with no dedicated IT department.
+Every tool is judged on one question: could a business with no dedicated IT department actually pick this up and use it on Monday morning.

 Related reading: our can staff upload customer data to AI tools and our AI and the Privacy Act guide.